armand1m/terraform-gke-drone/README.md

 # Drone CI on GCP with Terraform and Kubernetes

-This is a terraform definition with some scripts to make it easy to bootstrap Drone CI into a GKE cluster.
+This is a terraform definition with some scripts to make it easy to bootstrap Drone CI into a GKE cluster using Github as the default VCS and `drone-runner-kube` as a runner.

 This will expose your Drone CI server in a public IP without TLS.
 Terraform will output the IP for you.